rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Spendable balance

-Once a transaction if finalised, the "spendable balance" of Alice change.
+Once a transaction is finalised, the "spendable balance" of Alice changes.
 The spendable balance changes at two events.
-The first is when she spends money, and the second is the finalisation of an earlier receiving transaction.
+The first is when she spends money using a proposal, and the second is the finalisation of an earlier receiving transaction.
 As such the spendable balance $SB_i$ for a given block with sequence number $i$ is:

 $$SB_i = SB_{i-1} + F_{i} - S_{i}  $$